duncantl/CodeAnalysis/explorations/findReadData/Handlers.md

+# S3 Extensibility and Handler Functions Customization

 This illustrates an idiom I sometimes use.
 The issue is how to allow extensibility and customizability in a structured manner.
 This is a mix of 1) S3 classes and methods, and 2) an adaptible list of handler functions specified for a given call.
 The programmer can provide either a function in the call (2) or define a method for a function for a given class and have a generic function look for that.
 The generic function first looks for a matching handler in the call, and if it doesn't find it uses the S3 method dispatch to look for the corresponding method in the search path.

-  This allows a programmer to provide a customized function for a specific call or to define/declare a default way to behave for all calls for a given class of object.
+This approach allows a programmer to provide a customized function for a specific call or to define/declare a default way to behave for all calls for a given class of object.
 The former can override the latter for a given call.

+This arises generally, but especially in cases where we have
++ a general class, e.g. a Call, an XMLNode
++ and we want to do different things based on the value in the  object, e.g. the name of the XML node (table versus img), the name of the function in a Call (read.table versus readLines).
+The S3 mechanism can't dispatch on the value, but just the class.

  The situation for this example/case study is that we are using rstatic AST Call objects These are calls to functions that read data.
 We want to modify these so that they don't read